CRMSS Tutors, Guest Artist,

 In addition to singing with the Tallis Scholars, Emily has appeared with The Cardinall's Musick, the Academy of Ancient Music, and the Taverner Consort.
 She loves living in a city with so much early music history, and the unique opportunities this has provided, from giving illustrative recitals and talks to tour groups at Handel's former residence in London to performing excerpts from Restoration-era masques at the Banqueting House of Whitehall Palace where they were first performed.
 Emily has sung solo-voice performances of more than fifty Bach cantatas in the liturgical context for which they were written, and has recorded a CD of Italian solo cantatas.
 Emily combines her busy performing career with work teaching primary school music classes, leading workshops for children, and mentoring new music teachers.

-I loved being part of this whirlwind week of music-making at CRMSS 2018.
+I loved being part of this whirlwind week of music-making at both CRMSS 2018 and 2019.
 Each participant brought something special to the course, and it was inspiring to see the level of dedication, energy, and love for the music evident in everyone who attended.
 I'm really looking forward to working with singers on this course again next year, as we explore even more stunning Renaissance music.

 Matthew LongBack to top